 William M. Orr

 Will specializes in complex commercial litigation at all stages, from pre-complaint disputes through discovery, motion practice, and trial.
-His practice spans a broad range of subjects, including complex financial products, corporate indemnification disputes, false advertising, products liability, and internal investigations.
+His practice spans a broad range of subjects, including complex financial products, corporate indemnification disputes, false advertising, products liability, professional liability, and internal investigations.

 Prior to joining Munger, Tolles & Olson, Will served as a law clerk to the Honorable Sandra S. Ikuta at the U.S. Court of Appeals for the Ninth Circuit and as a law clerk to the Honorable John A. Kronstadt at the U.S. District Court for the Central District of California.